National Trauma Education and Policy Institute

 Autism

 Improving and influencing advocacy for those who are autistic and family members to receive the appropriate support.
-Improve the training systems for professionals serving those with autism.
+Enhance the training systems for professionals serving those with autism.

 Emotional Service Animals

-Improving and increasing the policies and legislation to increase the use of emotional service animals.
+Improving and expanding the policies and legislation to increase the use of emotional service animals.

 Learning Differences

-Improving and influencing advocacy for those who suffer from learning differences and family members to receive the appropriate support and improve the training systems for professionals serving those with learning differences.
-Ensuring children receive the supportive services needed to learn how they learn.
+Improving and influencing advocacy for those who suffer from learning differences and family members to receive the appropriate support; enhance the training systems for professionals serving those with learning differences.
+Ensuring children receive the supportive services needed to understand how they learn.

 Gang Awareness

-Improving systematic knowledge of gangs and what resources are needed so gangs are no longer necessary.
+Improving systematic knowledge of gangs and what resources are needed to prevent increased recruitment/membership

 Law Enforcement Reform